-The 1619 Freedom School will not treat our students as having deficits, but instead serve children who deserve to receive the type of support, encouragement, and empowering learning environments that will help them reach their greatest potential.
+At the 1619 Freedom School, we do not treat our students as having deficits, but recognize that they deserve to receive the type of support, encouragement, and empowering learning environments that will help them reach their greatest potential.

 It’s important that young people see themselves in the reading material in order for the materials to feel relevant.
 Each student will also be sent home with his or her own carefully curated multi-volume library to help support a love of books and reading for pleasure.

 Waterloo, Iowa, is a deeply segregated and unequal small midwestern town, and the most heavily Black city in the state.
 Waterloo had the notoriety of being named the worst city in America for Black Americans in 2018 based on unemployment rates, income disparities, homeownership and high school graduation rates and remains in the top five worst metros.
 The report by 24/7 Wallstreet noted: “No U.S. metro area has larger social and economic disparities along racial lines than Waterloo-Cedar Falls, Iowa.
 Black metro area residents earn just 46.8% of what white area residents earn...the city’s black unemployment rate is 23.9%, well above the 13.3% nationwide black unemployment rate and the second highest such figure of any U.S. metro.
 Meanwhile, the area’s white unemployment rate stands at 4.4%, below the 5.9% national white unemployment rate and among the least of any city nationwide.”

 And, yet, like many smaller midwestern towns with significant Black populations, Waterloo is often ignored in national conversations about inequality and overlooked when it comes to substantial investments in addressing the problems.